This job is sometimes referred to by alternative titles

 What are the chances of getting a job?

 Practical experience is important for getting work as a tailor/dressmaker.
-Many people who become tailors/dressmakers have experience in other clothing-related roles such as:
+Many tailors/dressmakers have experience in other clothing-related roles such as cutting and sewing, or through a fashion technology course.

 Types of employers varied